PhD General Information

 About the Program:

-Texas Tech University’s Fine Arts Doctoral Program is a unique interdisciplinary degree administered through the College of Visual and Performing Arts.
+Texas Tech University’s Fine Arts Doctoral Program is a unique interdisciplinary degree administered through the J.T. & Margaret Talkington College of Visual & Performing Arts.
 The ART specialization with a concentration in Critical Studies and Artistic Practice recognizes that the arts in the 21st century often involve questions, problems, and topics that are too broad or complex to be addressed adequately by a single discipline.
 Our program seeks to deal with this complexity by drawing on multiple disciplines in an effort to integrate their insights and develop more comprehensive understandings within the arts.
 To that end, TTU’s program is not a doctorate in studio, art education, or art history alone.
 Instead, students create an individualized combination of coursework within the arts and beyond as relevant to their dissertation projects.

 The degree requires a minimum of 60 hours beyond a (30-hour) master's.
 This includes 12 hours of dissertation research and writing.
 All students must take a 15-hour Fine Arts Core that provides interdisciplinary research methods and historical approaches to the arts, as well as a consideration of contemporary issues that confront the Visual Arts, Music, and Theater.
 Beyond these required courses, focused coursework is available in art history, art education, arts administration, critical studies, popular culture, arts and technology, philosophical aesthetics, transmedia, and with permission of the instructor, studio arts.
 Furthermore, students may take advantage of the broad range of offerings available in Texas Tech’s other graduate programs, such as Anthropology, Literature, Museum Law, Museum Studies, Music, Theater, Architecture, Landscape, and Business Administration, as they work toward integrating insights from various disciplines in the creation of interdisciplinary dissertation projects.
 The curriculum is designed to accommodate students’ interdisciplinary interests and to prepare them to engage critically and imaginatively with a complex and changing world.
-To view examples of interdisciplinary dissertation projects, see Graduates at College of Visual & Performing Arts website.
+To view examples of interdisciplinary dissertation projects, see Graduates at J.T. & Margaret Talkington College of Visual & Performing Arts website.

 The School of Art doctoral faculty is composed of two faculty with interdisciplinary degrees, a communication designer, a digital/transmedia artist, seven art historians, and four art educators, all of whom have crossed disciplinary boundaries in research and creative activities.